Free: Healthy Freezer Meals Recipe EbookGet It Now

-This green beans almondine recipe with garlic, lemon, and (of course) almonds is a simple and tasty side that works with just about any main dish.
-And it comes together in just 10 minutes, making it perfect for busy evenings.
+I love simple green bean recipes like sauteed green beans or roasted green beans, but when I need something more elegant, this green beans almondine recipe is my go-to choice!
+Made with garlic, lemon, and (of course) almonds, it is a simple and tasty side dish that works with just about any main.
+My fave pairing is a filet mignon for a special meal, but it comes together in just 10 minutes, so it’s also perfect for casual busy nights.

-The American term “almondine” is actually known as “amandine” in French, which simply means a dish topped with buttered, toasted almonds.
-This type of topping is common for fish, sometimes asparagus or potatoes, and most notably, green beans.
+The American term “green beans almondine” is actually known as “green beans amandine” in French, which simply means green beans with almonds.
+This type of topping is also common for fish, and is sometimes even used for asparagus or potatoes.

 - Rich, buttery flavor